davidlamcm/Rtoolbox/README.md

 * things to do:
-    + speed up the eval function by adding matrix capability
+    + speed up the eval function by adding matrix capability - done
     + ROR function add a parameter to calculate log or simple return